 With Virtual Network Editor, you can create VMnet and add the IP address block of virtual machines to VMnet to configure the virtual machines in VMware according to the network topology you create.

 You also need to connect to the Internet via your computer’s Ethernet port.
-Because, as we mentioned before, the GNS3 program has problems accessing the Internet with a WiFi card.
+As we mentioned before, the GNS3 program has problems accessing the Internet with a WiFi card.

 Follow the steps below to configure Dynamic NAT on the simulator software.